safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 <br>**8) Update Directory Watch Subscription (Optional)**
-<br>If you have completed Exercise 3, using the FME Server web user interface you can set the "Process Building Updates" Subscription to point at this new workspace.
+<br>If you have completed Exercise 3, using the FME Server web interface you can set the "Process Building Updates" Subscription to point at this new workspace.

 <br>**9) Test Workspace**
 <br>Test the workspace by sending an email to the Publication email address.
 Be sure to attach a zip file of the Shapefile datasets (.dbf, .prj, .shp, .shx) from C:\FMEData2017\Data\Engineering\BuildingFootprints to the email.

-You can verify if the workflow was successful by checking the Completed Jobs page and the timestamp of the SpatiaLite database in Resources > Output in the FME Server web user interface.
+You can verify if the workflow was successful by checking the Completed Jobs page and the timestamp of the SpatiaLite database in Resources > Output in the FME Server web interface.

 ---